 - Hot pavement will cause winter tires to wear down faster and lose their grip as temperatures climb.
-If you want to get the maximum life from your tires, don’t keep them on year round.
+If you want to get the maximum life from your winter tires, don’t keep them on year-round.

 - Changing your tires to match weather conditions reduces your chances of getting into an accident.
 According to tests done by CAA, drivers who kept their winter tires on in warmer

 monthshad less control of their vehicle and needed more time to stop safely.
 In dry conditions, the impairment began when drivers reached speeds of 50 km/h.
 In wet conditions, the impairment began with even less speed.